Search

 Navy Pier

-Navy Pier, one of Chicago’s top tourist attractions, is located about 12 miles from Midway.
+Navy Pier, one of Chicago’s top tourist attractions, is located on Chicago’s lakefront.
 You can take the CTA Orange Line to State/Lake Station and transfer to the #124 or #29 bus, which takes you directly to Navy Pier.
-The journey time is about an hour.
-By car, it takes about 25 minutes without traffic.
+Journey times vary depending on transfer timing and traffic conditions.

 Lincoln Park Zoo

-Lincoln Park Zoo is about 15 miles north of Midway.
-The easiest way to get there is by taking the CTA Orange Line to a stop within The Loop, then taking a bus northbound; there are various route options, all of which should take about an hour.
-By car or rideshare, it takes around 30 minutes.
+Lincoln Park Zoo is located on Chicago’s North Side.
+The easiest way to get there is by taking the CTA Orange Line to a stop within The Loop, then taking a bus northbound; there are various route options.
+Journey times vary depending on routing and traffic conditions.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up-to-date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.